-- Vocational Habilitation and Rehabilitation. - (Please refer to Section 10 for definitions of capitalized terms.) - 63.
-Reproduction Services including, but not limited to: sperm preservation in advance of hormone treatment or gender dysphoria surgery, cryopreservation of the fertilized embryos, oocyte preservation, surrogate parenting, donor eggs, donor sperm and host uterus. - 64.
-Respite Care Respite care is not covered, unless part of an authorized Hospice plan and is needed to relieve the primary caregiver in a Member's residence.
-Respite care is covered only on an occasional basis, not to exceed five consecutive days at a time. - 65.
-Reversal of genital surgery or reversal of surgery Reversal of genital surgery or reversal of surgery to revise secondary sex characteristics is not covered. - 66.
-Routine Laboratory Testing Out-of-Area Routine laboratory tests are not a covered benefit while the Member is outside of the geographic area served by the Member's Network Medical Group.
-Although it may be Medically Necessary, out-of-area routine laboratory testing is not considered an Urgently Needed Service because it is not unforeseen and is not considered an Emergency Health Care Service. - 67.
-Sexual Dysfunction or Inadequacy Medications Sexual dysfunction or inadequacy medications/drugs, procedures, services, and supplies, including penile implants/prosthesis except testosterone injections for documented low testosterone levels are not covered. - 68.
-Sperm preservation in advance of hormone treatment or gender surgery - 69.
-Substance-Related and Addictive Disorder Services Substance-Related and Addictive Disorder Services are not covered unless purchased by the subscriber's employer as a supplemental benefit.
-See Section 5.
-Your Medical Benefits, for a description of coverage, if any. - 70.
-Surgical or cross-gender hormone treatment for Members under 18 years of age is reviewed on a case-by-case basis by UnitedHealthcare. - 71.
-Surgical treatment not prior authorized by UnitedHealthcare or designee - 72.
-Surrogacy Infertility and maternity services for non-Members are not covered. - 73.
-Third-Party Liability Expenses incurred due to liable third parties are not covered, as described in the section, UnitedHealthcare's Right to the Repayment of a Debt as a Charge Against Recoveries From Third Parties Liable for a Member's Health Care Expenses. - 74.
+- 66. Surrogacy Infertility and maternity services for non-Members are not covered. - 67.
+Third-Party Liability Expenses incurred due to liable third parties are not covered, as described in the section, UnitedHealthcare's Right to the Repayment of a Debt as a Charge Against Recoveries From Third Parties Liable for a Member's Health Care Expenses. - 68.
 Transportation Transportation is not a covered benefit except for ambulance transportation as defined in this Combined Evidence of Coverage and Disclosure Form. - Also see Organ Transplants listed in Other Exclusions and Limitations.
-Additionally, you can refer to the Benefit Interpretation Policy Manual as to transportation relating to Gender Dysphoria. - 75.
-Treatment received outside the United States - Surgery or non-surgical treatment for gender dysphoria performed outside of the United States is not covered. - 76.
-Vision Care See "Eyewear and Corrective Refractive Procedures" listed in "Other Exclusions and Limitations." - 77.
-Vision Training Vision therapy rehabilitation and ocular training programs (orthoptics) are not covered. - 78.
-Visual Aids Visual aids are not covered, except as shown under the outpatient benefit for Diabetic Self-Management Items.
+Additionally, you can refer to the Benefit Interpretation Policy Manual as to transportation relating to Gender Dysphoria at www.myuhc.com. - 69.
+Treatment received outside the United States - Surgery or non-surgical treatment for gender dysphoria performed outside of the United States is not covered. - 70.
+Vision Care See Eyewear and Corrective Refractive Procedures listed in Other Exclusions and Limitations. - 71.
+Vision Training Vision therapy rehabilitation and ocular training programs (orthoptics) are not covered. - 72.
+Visual Aids Visual aids are not covered, except as shown under the Outpatient Benefits for Diabetic Self-Management Items.
 Electronic and non-electronic magnification devices are not covered.
-(Coverage for frames and lenses may be available if the Subscriber's employer purchased a vision supplemental benefit.) - 79.
+(Coverage for frames and lenses may be available if the Subscriber's employer purchased a vision supplemental benefit.) - 73.
 Weight Alteration Programs (Inpatient or Outpatient) Weight loss or weight gain programs are not covered except as noted in this paragraph.
 These programs include, but are not limited to, dietary reviews, counseling, exercise, behavioral modification, food and food supplements, vitamins and other nutritional supplements.

-Also excluded are non-authorized weight loss program laboratory tests related to monitoring weight loss or weight gain, except as described under inpatient benefits Morbid Obesity (Surgical Treatment).
-This exclusion does not apply to authorized Medically Necessary services to treat Severe Mental Illness (SMI) or Serious Emotional Disturbances of a Child (SED).
-For further information on benefits, please refer to Section 5: Your Medical Benefits and to the behavioral health supplement of your Combined Evidence of Coverage and Disclosure Form for USBHPC under Mental Disorders to treat SMI/ SED conditions.
+Also excluded are non-authorized weight loss program laboratory tests related to monitoring weight loss or weight gain, except as described under Inpatient Benefits Morbid Obesity (Surgical Treatment).
+For further information on benefits, please refer to Section 5: Your Medical Benefits and to the behavioral health supplement of your Combined Evidence of Coverage and Disclosure Form for USBHPC under Mental Health Disorders.

 For all adults, the United States Preventive Services Task Force recommends screening for obesity.
 Providers should offer or refer patients with a body mass index of 30 kg/m2 or higher to intensive, multicomponent behavioral interventions.
-Services performed in a Network Physician's office are described under Preventive Care Services in Section 5: Your Medical Benefits.
+Services performed in a network physician's office are described under Preventive Care Services in Section 5: Your Medical Benefits.